Configure the Virtual DataPort Servers¶

 <TOMCAT>/lib if you are using an external Apache Tomcat to deploy the Data Catalog.
 Then restart the Data Catalog.

 Export all your current metadata first, so that you can later import it in the new configured database.
 This is highly recommended if you want to keep your current metadata in the new database.

 Copy the database driver/s to the directory

-For instance, if you want Oracle 12 to be the new database for the Data Catalog metadata, copy the files ojdbc6.jar and orai18n.jar from
+If you want Oracle 12 to be the new database for the Data Catalog metadata, copy only the files ojdbc6.jar and orai18n.jar from

 Restart the server

 Execute the script